 Running pool features, bubblers, sprayers, jets, & waterfalls, create turbulence that will remove CO2 faster raising the pool’s pH & when total alkalinity needs lowering without affecting the pH level, an acid is added, & the pool water is aerated to raise the pH level without affecting alkalinity.

-The longer you operate a swimming pool the more you can how water chemistry works and the more you learn about how water chemistry the more money and time you can save and that’s a good thing.
+The longer you operate a swimming pool the more you can how water chemistry works and the more you learn about water chemistry the more money and time you can save and that’s a good thing.

 How to Lower Alkalinity Without Lowering pH